budlime/PathBox/README.md

 Worth noting is that by making the more general module `pathbox.py`, I decided to drop support for history.

+I also removed the settings so all searches are case insensitive, when a folder is selected with path_box_open it will always get added to the current project.

+With iOpener when multiple completions available when `tab` was pressed, an additional `tab` press was needed to show the completions.
+With PathBox completions are shown after the first press instead.

 [iOpener]: https://github.com/rosshemsley/iOpener